mrecachinas/beer-to-cats/README.md

 ###What's a Support Vector Machine (SVM)?###

 ##TODO##
-For the project:
+For program:
-- Integrate with webapp
+- **Known Issue**: program only works currently on jpgs and NOT pngs.

 For documentation:
-- Add to `requirements.txt`: Flask
-- Add to `README.md`: example test run, images, and theory behind it
 - Edit `README.md`: ensure instructions actually work... ugh I hate instructions that don't work.